motiondeveloper/blog/content/blog/draft-posts/basics-introduction/index.md

   Learn the basics of After Effects expressions in this free course by Motion Developer.
 You'll learn everything from the basics of variables and conditions to more advanced topics like functions and objects.
 ---

-Expressions can be daunting when you're starting out, with lots of confusing words and seemingly endless possibilities.
+Like learning a new language, expressions can seem daunting when you first start learning.
+There's lots of new words, confusing grammar, and seemingly endless possibilities.

-This course will break down expressions into their fundamentals, teaching you all you need to know to be able to write them with ease.
+This course breaks down expressions into their fundamental components, teaching you all you need to know to be able to write them with ease.

 ## Course Content